Here's a look at the Bollywood movies that are normalizing the conversation around male issues. | ExBulletin

 Since the beginning of time, theater and art have been a mirror of society, helping us to understand the deeply rooted issues that prevail there.
 In a country like ours, Bollywood has repeatedly started conversations, enlightening the masses by raising awareness of crucial issues related to sex, gender and sexuality.

-The art form has not only inspired millions of people, but also tackled issues considered taboo on a huge platform, in a way that has helped change the nation’s view of them.
+The art form has not only inspired millions of people, but has also tackled issues considered taboo on a huge platform, in a way that has helped change nations’ outlook on them.
 Most of the time, when describing these male issues, Bollywood often tries to take a fun route to make the stories more relatable and reach audiences.
 The mixture of social issues with emotion and laughter is awkward.

 From Vicky Donor to Bala & Shubh Mangal Saavdhaan, here is a list of a few Bollywood films that are normalizing conversations around men’s issues and making their way into mainstream cinema: